smangul1/data_reusability/README.md

 ## Download data

 Download the most recent open access subset of PubMed Central (PMC) publications.
-Then, rename journals with commas in their names to avoid issues downstream.
+Rename journals with commas in their names to avoid issues downstream.
+Download metadata reference tables for every public SRA and GEO dataset.

 Note: this data is large.
 Create a directory outside this repository to store the data, and point each script to that directory where appropriate.